-Renate found out: I am related to the composer, however I am not a descendant.
+Renate found out: I am related to the composer Johann Sebastian Bach.
+However, I am not a descendant.
 I am not even related close to him.
 And for almost all the time we live, we didn't know.
 Today, we do.

-Since we started to be interested in genealogy, in general, some years ago and found out that my roots point right into the center of “Bach Country” in Thuringia, Germany, our interest in the cultural heritage of Johann Sebastian Bach began.
+Since we started to be interested in genealogy, in general, more than a decade ago and found out that my roots point right into the center of “Bach Country” in Thuringia, Germany, our interest in the cultural heritage of Johann Sebastian Bach began.

 Johann Sebastian Bach is our passion.
-It wasn't easy to decide what kind of painting I wanted, to find an artist who would do it for almost no payment and to get the full copyright.
+In the beginning, it wasn't easy to decide what kind of painting I wanted, to find an artist who would do it for almost no payment and to get the full copyright.

 But, finally I succeeded.